In addition to the FAQ's below, you can also read the transcripts from our most recent chat sessions.

 Q: What percentage of students find jobs after graduating?

 A: Click here for detailed information.

-One of our most distinguished graduates, Robert F. McDonnell, currently serves as the 71st Governor of Virginia.
-Other graduates serve in the nation's top 100 law firms, in public service and in local, state and national government positions.
+Our graduates serve in the nation's top 100 law firms, in public service and in local, state, and national government positions.

-97% of our graduates who had an LSAT score above 155 passed the bar exam on their first
+92.3% of our graduates who had an LSAT score above 155 passed the bar exam on their first attempt.

-89% of our graduates who had an LSAT score above 150 passed the bar exam on their first
+87.3% of our graduates who had an LSAT score above 150 passed the bar exam on their first attempt.

 Q: When should I take the Law School Admission Test?

-A: Members of the Admissions Committee believe that the best time to take the LSAT is in the fall or December.
-By sitting for either of these two early LSAT administrations, an applicant will be assured that his or her admission file will be in the first round of files reviewed by the admissions committee.
-In turn, these early test takers can expect to receive a decision from the Committee by early February, providing all other required documentation has been received.
+A: Members of the Admissions Committee believe that the best time to take the LSAT is in the fall or in December.
+By sitting for either of these two early LSAT administrations, an applicant will be assured that his or her admission file will be in the first round of files reviewed by the committee.
+In turn, these early test takers can expect to receive a decision from the committee by early February if all other required documentation has been received.